LCC

 - In an acidic environment (low pH), the ring can freely glide along the entire length of the rail.

-The ring can also be locked onto a specific part of the axis by modifying the molecule with an electrical current (oxidation).
+The ring can also be blocked on a specific part of the rail (the decyl station) by modifying the protonated molecule using electrochemical oxidation.

 This system demonstrates that it is possible to precisely control the motion of molecular components, opening new possibilities in nanotechnology and smart materials.